jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-1/part-1c.md

-+++
+---
+title: "Two Methods of Defense: Militias and Armies"
+heading: "Chapter 1 Part 1c"
+date: 2020-12-27
+image: "/covers/wn.jpg"
-title=  "Two Methods of Defense: Militias and Armies" description=  "The state can use 2 methods for the public defence" date=  2020-12-29 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-1/part-1a" linkbtext=  "part-1a" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-1/part-1c" linkftext=  "part-1c" heading=  "Part 1b" icon=  "/icons/smith.png"
+description: "The state can use 2 methods for the public defence"
-+++
+icon: "/icons/smith.png"
+---